 Can’t be bothered to RSVP

+When people purposely don’t RSVP, that’s confusing to the host.
 Someone has taken the time to invite you to a party.
 They want you or your family or your child there.

-You had time to open the invitation.
-Take the extra 10 – 15 seconds to RSVP because the next time, you may be able to go, and it would be nice to be invited again.
+Maybe the next time, you may be able to go, and it would be nice to be invited again.

 Seriously, is it really that difficult to RSVP?
 We would love to hear your thoughts about RSVPing.
 Do you RSVP right away or wait it out?
 Is there ever a reason you purposefully don’t respond?